 Council is demonstrating regional leadership by committing to embed the UNSDGs in our strategies, plans and associated progress reporting.
-Each Corporate Plan goal identifies how it contributes to the UNSDGs and, in doing so, assists to progress our Sunshine Coast Biosphere aim and objectives.
+Each theme of this Environment and Liveability Strategy identifies which of the UNSDGs it is contributing to through implementation, and in doing so, assists to progress a healthy environment and liveable Sunshine Coast as part of our sustainable Sunshine Coast.
+Outcomes delivered through implementation may also contribute to other UNSDGs which have not been identified for each theme.